Detecting Lung Cancer with Artificial Intelligence (Part 1): Technical Challenges

 Thus, while still early in their development, it seems possible to answer the first question of this series: AI technologies seem capable of providing a very effective "second pair of eyes."
 Points to consider when implementing solutions:

-In Part 2, we'll turn to a consideration of: "What is the broader context of AI in clinical practice, and what impact might we expect AI solutions to have on treatment?"
+In Part 2, we'll turn to a consideration of: "What is the broader context of AI in clinical practice, and what impact might we expect an AI driven early detection solution have on patients and the healthcare system?"

 Comments